All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Data Analysis: Reliance of Criminal Recidivism Prediction Models on Race and Sex

-For ``admissible variables'' the MCR range is equal to {[}1.77,3.61{]}, with a 95\% bootstrap CI of {[}1.62, 3.96{]}.
-However, it is worth noting that the upper limit of 3.61 maximizes empirical MR on ``admissible variables'' not only among well-performing models, but globally across all models in the class (see Figure \ref{fig:Broward}, and Lemma \ref{lem:mcr+-compute-bound}).
-Because the regularization constraints of $\mathcal{F}_{\mathbf{D},r_{k}}$ preclude higher levels of reliance, the MR of COMPAS on ``admissible variables'' may be underestimated by empirical MCR.
+It is worth noting that the upper limit of 3.61 maximizes empirical MR on ``admissible variables'' not only among well-performing models, but globally across all models in the class (see Figure \ref{fig:Broward}, and Eq \ref{eq:global-upper-bnd}).
+In other words, it is not possible to find models in $\mathcal{F}_{\mathbf{D},r_{k}}$ that perform arbitrarily poorly on perturbed data, but still perform well on unperturbed data, and so the ratio of $\hat{e}_{\text{switch}}(f)$ to $\hat{e}_{\text{orig}}(f)$ has a finite upper bound.
+Because the regularization constraints of $\mathcal{F}_{\mathbf{D},r_{k}}$ preclude MR values higher than 3.61, the MR of COMPAS on ``admissible variables'' may be underestimated by empirical MCR.
+Note also that both MCR intervals are left-truncated at 1, as it is often sufficiently precise to conclude that there exists a well-performing model with no reliance on the variables of interest (that is, MR equal to 1; see Appendix \ref{subsec:Model-reliance-leq-1}).

-\subsection{Discussion \& limitations}
+\subsection{Discussion \& Limitations}

 Asking whether a proprietary model relies on sex and race, after adjusting for other covariates, is related to the fairness metric known as conditional statistical parity (CSP).
 A decision rule satisfies CSP if its decisions are independent of a sensitive variable, conditional on a set of ``legitimate'' covariates $C$ (\citealp{corbett2017algorithmic}; see also \citealp{kamiran2013quantifying}).
-Roughly speaking, CSP reflects the idea that ``similar individuals are treated similarly'' \citep{dwork2012awareness_similar_lipschitz}, regardless of the sensitive variable (for example, race or sex).
+Roughly speaking, CSP reflects the idea that groups of people with similar covariates $C$ are treated similarly \citep{dwork2012awareness_similar_lipschitz}, regardless of the sensitive variable (for example, race or sex).
 However, the criteria becomes superficial if too many variables are included in $C$, and care should be taken to avoid including proxies for the sensitive variables.
 Several other fairness metrics have also been proposed, which often form competing objectives \citep{kleinberg2016inherent_tradeoff,chouldechova2017fair_conflicting_definition,nabi2018fair_inference,corbett2017algorithmic}.
 Here, if COMPAS was not influenced by race, sex, or variables related to race or sex (conditional on a set of ``legitimate'' variables), it would satisfy CSP.

 Unfortunately, it is often difficult to distinguish between ``legitimate'' (or ``admissible'') variables and ``illegitimate'' variables.
 Some variables function both as part of a reasonable predictor for risk, and, separately, as a proxy for race.
 Because of disproportional arrest rates, particularly for misdemeanors and drug-related offenses \citep{usdoj2016_Baltimore_PD_investigation,lum2016predict_and_serve}, prior misdemeanor convictions may act as such a proxy \citep{washington_post2016_computer_bias_not_clear,lum2016predict_and_serve}.